Learn how to integrate your Zoom accounts with Skilljar and how to create live training events within courses.

 * Note on tracking attendance:

-- Skilljar will not be able to track attendance unless the student accesses the Zoom event from the Skilljar lesson page.
+- Skilljar will not be able to track attendance unless the student accesses the Zoom event from the Skilljar lesson page (by clicking the Launch Event button).

 Creating a Zoom Live Training Event in a Course